 Boat Avenue is an upmarket shopping district that is home to many luxury stores and artisan boutiques.
 The best time to go is on a Friday night, when you can hit the shops and then grab some authentic street food at the night market.

 The recently-opened Sutai Muay Thai Boxing Academy is definitely worth a try if you’re bored of the same old gym routine.
 Offering introductory classes that teach you all the basics in a 90-minute session, these guys really know their stuff and you’ll learn in a relaxed and friendly environment – just don’t expect them to go easy on you!
 You’ll sweat more than you’ve ever sweated in your life but you’ll come out with a great buzz and a real kick – and go home with a taste for more!

 Phuket’s peak season is from November to February, which is considered its dry season.
 However, if you head there in the low season, you can take advantage of fewer crowds and cheaper hotel prices – just be prepared for the odd tropical downpour once in a while!
 Another popular time to visit is in April for the annual TropOut Phuket, a luxury gay dance festival.
 April is also when Phuket hosts its annual gay pride parade, centred in Patong Beach.

-If you’d like to find out more about the Dream Phuket, head over to our page here.
-Or check out our Holidays to Thailand page for some inspiration on how you can combine Phuket with other destinations in this beautiful diverse country.
+Our experts can help you choose a gay resort in Phuket.
+Or check out our Vacations to Thailand page for some inspiration on how you can combine Phuket with other destinations in this beautiful diverse country.